Points Of An Ethical Contract

 4. Equitable intentions: The offeror would sign the contract if in the offerees position.
 The intentions on both sides should be honest and respectful.

-6. Accountability: Parties must take responsibility for their commitments, breaches & fraud.
-They must agree that violations of the terms will be enforceable in the pursuit of justice.
+6. Accountability & enforceability: Parties must take responsibility for their commitments, breaches & fraud.
+They must agree that violations of the terms can be enforceable, including by 3rd parties in the pursuit of justice.

 7. Opening and closing conditions: The contract must have opening and closing conditions.
 It must outline the duties, responsibilities and process of starting and ending the contract.